-This year, like the two previous one, I had the please to give a hand with the organisation of the Boston Key Party, a (hopefully) fun 48 hours long capture the flag event, serving as a qualification for the (prestigious) Defcon one.
+This year, like the two previous one, I had the pleasure to give a hand with the organisation of the Boston Key Party, a (hopefully) fun 48 hours long capture the flag event, serving as a qualification for the Defcon one.

 The whole infrastructure was hosted on AWS: